Key Highlights

 -

-Performance-Based Bonuses: Medical organizations pay bonuses to their staff based on both individual achievements and team results, thus fostering exceptional work.
+Performance-Based Bonuses: Medical organisations pay bonuses to their staff based on both individual achievements and team results, thus fostering exceptional work.

 -